East Asian Studies

 China, with five thousand years of civilization, more than a billion people, and a fast-growing economy, and Japan, with its unparalleled economic success, demand attention from the world.

 The East Asian studies (EAS) program balances a liberal arts and professional approach to understanding the economic potential, rich cultural resources, and the basic need for intercultural relationships with China and Japan.
 Students who minor in East Asian studies gain intercultural knowledge and competence that benefits them in this increasingly globalized world.
-Students who minor in this program can participate in study abroad opportunities.
-Visit www.gvsu.edu/pic for more details.
+EAS minors can participate in a number of study abroad programs.
+Visit gvsu.edu/pic for more details.

 Coursework is offered in a variety of subjects, including: